fuzzy-coder/node-assignment/README.md

 * `git clone` and `npm install`
 * **If running on server other than macosx** do `npm run compile`.
 This runs `node-gyp` and compiles c++ addon and saves under `./build/Release/addon`

+# `npm run start` to start local server at port 3000

+# For API reference you can import the following postman collection https://gist.github.com/fuzzy-coder/e081a1804f45d75e037a15362559d94e